Riverscapes/arcGNAT/docs/Calculate-Threadedness.md

 **Input segmented stream network** (with Stream Order)

-Stream network feature class previously segmented by the**Segmentation** tool, from which braid features have been removed.
+A stream network feature class previously segmented by the**Segmentation** tool, from which all braid features have been manually removed.
+New fields will appended to this dataset on completion of the processing.

 **Input stream network with braids**